eeshvardasikcm/eeshvardasikcm/README.md

 not really the experience I had.
 I felt stressed as if this was a paying job.

+I was invited to join their discord server for purposes of discussing further about contributing to carbon project.
+I should have turned around and left without putting any more attention into carbon project after I found out that the atmosphere on the discord server discourages open and free communication.

+I kept trying to make adjustments to fit in understanding that some of these people are very stressed working a very serious paying job, but every time I would make an adjust and try to accommodate their system, they would demand even more compliance, without giving sufficient time or discussion on the best way to do that.

 I did get a chance to work with these skilled developers and did learn some new things, but I really think Carbon